Marcella-22/Python-learning-journey/Day 1 /README.md

   Python

 How to run :
-    1.Open an online python compiler.
+    Open an online python compiler.
-    2.Copy and paste the code.
+    Copy and paste the code.
-    3.Click the run button.
+    Click the run button.

 Code: